google/or-tools/ortools/sat/doc/reference.md

 and 'transition' is the label of an arc from 'head' to 'tail', corresponding to the value of one variable in the list of variables.

-This automata will be unrolled into a flow with n + 1 phases.
+This automaton will be unrolled into a flow with n + 1 phases.
 Each phase contains the possible states of the automaton.
 The first state contains the initial state.
 The last phase contains the final states.